Stop Water Shutoffs In The Wake Of Coronavirus

 You can check to see every city, state, and utility that has taken action to provide water for all on our public spreadsheet with live updates.

-Washington State: Governor Inslee does the right thing in Washington state.
+- Washington: Governor Inslee does the right thing in Washington state.

-Read About Suspending Water Shutoffs To Fight Coronavirus
+Read About Suspending Water Shutoffs to Fight Coronavirus

 Here is more of our analysis around the need for an immediate suspension of water shutoffs.

-Other Ways To Help Protect Water
+Other Ways to Help Protect Water

 Our efforts are starting to work, but we need to keep pushing.
 Consider becoming a monthly donor to support fights like this one.
 We need your help to keep pushing!